Clearance (pharmacology): Definition

 From the above definitions it follows that $\frac{dC}{dt}$ is the first derivative of concentration with respect to time, i.e. the change in concentration with time.

 It is derived from a mass balance.

 Clearance of a substance is sometimes expressed as the inverse of the time constant that describes its removal rate from the body divided by its volume of distribution (or total body water).

 In steady-state, it is defined as the mass generation rate of a substance (which equals the mass removal rate) divided by its concentration in the blood.

-Clearance, half-life and distribution volume
+Clearance, half-life and volume of distribution

 There is an important relationship between clearance, elimination half-life and distribution volume.